FarronF/limerick-council-meetings/meetings/2019/04/09-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th March 2019.md

 their support and briefed Members on the progress of the Manor Fields project to date

-and went on to say the facility, which will be operating ten years this summer, is a regional--- 2
+and went on to say the facility, which will be operating ten years this summer, is a regional
+---
+2

 facility for various sporting organisations.
 The opening of the astro pitch has been a